mohamuhsin/credit-card-checker/README.md

 Here’s a visual that outlines the steps. (https://content.codecademy.com/PRO/independent-practice-projects/credit-card-checker/diagrams/cc%20validator%20diagram%201.svg?_gl=1*y1pmkl*_ga*OTkwMzEwMjk1MC4xNjgzMTA1Mjgx*_ga_3LRZM6TM9L*MTY5NzU2NTYyMi4yMy4xLjE2OTc1Njc2NDAuNjAuMC4w) Check your function using both the provided valid and invalid numbers.

 **4.** Create another function, findInvalidCards() that has one parameter for a nested array of credit card numbers.
 The role of findInvalidCards() is to check through the nested array for which numbers are invalid, and return another nested array of invalid cards.

+5.
+After finding all the invalid credit card numbers, it’s also necessary to identify the credit card companies that have possibly issued these faulty numbers.
+Create a function, idInvalidCardCompanies() that has one parameter for a nested array of invalid numbers and returns an array of companies.

+Currently, there are 4 accepted companies which each have unique first digits.
+The following table shows which digit is unique to which company:

+First Digit	Company
+3	Amex (American Express)
+4	Visa
+5	Mastercard
+6	Discover
+If the number doesn’t start with any of the numbers listed, print out a message like: “Company not found”.

+idInvalidCardCompanies() should return an array of companies that have mailed out cards with invalid numbers.
+This array should NOT contain duplicates, i.e. even if there are two invalid Visa cards, "Visa" should only appear once in the array.